defo-project/ech-dev-utils/howtos/split-mode.md

 # Testing ECH split mode with haproxy or nginx

+TODO: check logs for split-mode+HRR+early to ensure all we expect is happening.

 We assume you've already built our OpenSSL fork in ``$HOME/code/openssl`` and have gotten the [localhost-tests](localhost-tests.md) working, and you should have created an ``echkeydir`` as described